Novella

-A novella is a narrative prose fiction whose length is shorter than most novels, but longer than most novelettes and short stories.
-The English word novella derives from the Italian novella meaning a short story related to true (or apparently so) facts.
+A novella is a book of narrative prose fiction whose length is shorter than most novels, but longer than most novelettes and short stories.
+The English word "novella" derives from the Italian novella meaning a short story related to true (or apparently so) facts.

 Definition

-The Italian term is a feminine of novello, which means new, similarly to the English word news.
+The Italian term is a feminine of novello, which means "new", similarly to the English word news.
 Merriam-Webster defines a novella as "a work of fiction intermediate in length and complexity between a short story and a novel".

-There is disagreement regarding the number of pages or words necessary for a story to be considered a novella, a short story or a novel.
+Disagreement exists regarding the number of pages or words necessary for a story to be considered a novella, a short story, or a novel.
 The Science Fiction and Fantasy Writers Association defines a novella's word count to be between 17,500 and 40,000 words; at 250 words per page, this equates to 70 to 160 pages.
 See below for definitions used by other organisations.